 Be sure to check with a glass repair company like Safelite if you’re unsure of whether or not you should replace your windshield.
 They’ll be able to inspect any damages and let you know what to do.

 Damage to your windshield is an annoying and often expensive problem.
-Comprehensive coverage can help you save stress and money in this situation.
-Here is where comprehensive will cover your windshield damages:
+Comprehensive insurance can help you save stress and money in this situation.
+This coverage repairs your auto glass in any of these situations:

 - Rocks or other debris causing damage